-Foreigners will be asked to provide a copy of their passport, work visa and the address of their employer.
+Foreigners will be asked to provide a copy of their passport, work permit and the address of their employer.
 By law, landlords in Vietnam have to report this information to the government when they rent out a property to an expat.

 The standard lease term is one or two years, during which time the rental price is fixed.

-To rent a property in Vietnam expats will usually be expected to pay at least one or two months' rent upfront as a security deposit.
+To rent a property in Vietnam, expats will usually be expected to pay at least one or two months' rent upfront as a security deposit.
 While some landlords have been known to ask for payment of the full rental period beforehand, this is not the norm.
 In fact, it can be rather risky and is not advisable.